denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 ```

 After the `EBS` data volume is successfully attached to the `EC2` instance, the script waits for all `cfn-scripts` to complete execution on the instance.
 These scripts handle several tasks, including creating a filesystem on the attached volume and mounting it to `Docker's` default directory at `/var/lib/docker/volumes`.
-Additionally, the script update the `/etc/fstab` file to ensure that the volume is automatically mounted on reboot using the device's `UUID` instead of the `device name`.
+Additionally, the script updates the `/etc/fstab` file to ensure that the volume is automatically mounted on reboot using the device's `UUID` instead of the `device name`.
 This approach also prevents issues when attaching the same volume to an other `EC2` instance.

 ```
 prepare_volume: